The Quarry (park): Hercules Statue

 There is a statue of Hercules, which stands at the foot of the Quarry Walk, where it connects with Victoria Avenue, besides the River Severn.
-It originally stood in the courtyard of Condover Hall until it was removed in 1804 and relocated in Shrewsbury.
+It originally stood in the courtyard of Condover Hall until it was removed in 1804 and relocated in Shrewsbury, when it was sold to a local plumber for scrap metal, and then stood outside Shrewsbury Prison before being purchased by a mayor and sited at the entrance to the park, opposite St Chad's Church, ultimately moved in 1881 to its present location.
 The original statue was lead but because of its value the statue in situ is a replica.
 Wilfred Owen wrote a poem in 1917 describing the statue, while confined in a French Casualty Clearing Station during the First World War.